taolson/Admiran/doc/Language.md

 and the patterns on the left-hand side of the case alternatives are either
 * a variable to be bound to the evaluated result
 * a literal unboxed `word#` to match with the result to select between alternatives
+* a wildcard pattern (`_`), which ignores the corresponding value
 * a saturated constructor pattern with only variable or wildcard parameters

-The first instance can be used to perform low-level built-in operations, e.g.
+A variable pattern can be used to perform low-level built-in operations, e.g.

     case a# +# b# of r# -> I# r#        || built-in addition on unboxed words

-The second instance is typically used when performing a switch on a built-in cmp# function:
+A literal unboxed `word#` pattern is typically used when performing a switch on a built-in cmp# function:

     case a# cmp# 0# of
       0# -> EQ  || cmp# returns 0# if arguments are equal
       1# -> LT  || cmp# returns 1# if arg1 < arg2
       2# -> GT  || cmp# returns 2# if arg1 > arg2

+A wildcard pattern can be used to specify a default "otherwise" case alternative which will always match if all of the previous case alternative patterns fail:

+    case cmpint x 0 of
+      EQ -> "equal"
+      _  -> "not equal"

-The third form can be used to evaluate strictly any expression returning a saturated constructor, e.g.
+A saturated constructor pattern can be used to evaluate strictly any expression returning a saturated constructor, e.g.

     case mx of          || switch based upon a maybe int value Nothing -> 0